-The Architecture Library was established in 1994 and moved to its home in the An Integrated Teaching Building (AITB) in September 2012.
+The Architecture Library was established in 1994 and moved to its home in the Lee Shau Kee Architecture Building (ARC) in September 2012.
 It is open 24 hours a day seven days a week for School of Architecture staff and students.
 For other users, please refer to the opening hours on the Library webpage.